brennanxyz/modelicor/README.md

-# modelicor
+# Modelicor
-I microservice for solving Modelica files
+A microservice Modelica solver